akaposi/hiit-signatures/formalization/README.md

 ## Formalizations for "Signatures and Induction Principles for Higher Inductive-Inductive Types"

-Usage and installation: this folder has been checked with Agda 2.5.4.1.
-An Agda standard library is also required, see https://agda.readthedocs.io/en/v2.5.4.2/tools/package-system.html for how to setup a library.
-We used 0.16.1 version of the stdlib, which is available from here: https://github.com/agda/agda-stdlib/releases
+Usage and installation: this folder has been checked with Agda 2.6.0.1 An Agda standard library is also required, see https://agda.readthedocs.io/en/v2.6.0.1/tools/package-system.html for how to setup a library.
+We used 1.0 version of the stdlib, which is available from here: https://github.com/agda/agda-stdlib/releases

-There are two formalizations, a shallow and a deeper one.
+There are two formalizations of the syntactic translations, a shallow and a deeper one.

 - The **shallow** one can be found in [Shallow.agda](Shallow.agda).
 This formalisation embeds both source and target syntax in Agda shallowly.